 Data mining is an information discovery method that is based on recognizing designs in large datasets.
 In Healthcare, this is extensively used with NLP to identify potentially valuable correlations and learn ways to help all parties involved.
 One point of the spectrum leads to affordable healthcare assistance for the patients, supporting healthcare organizations.
 It also allows insurers to examine treatment efficiency and predicting the possibility of readmissions, leading to more loyal customer relationships and decreased fraud.

 Most healthcare companies have developed their analytics on information warehouses and BI programs.
 These are excellent for descriptive analytics, like counting the number of hospital beds used last week, but do not have the AI/ML abilities to predict hospital bed management in the future.
-Moreover, companies that have bought in NLP employ these systems as siloed, concrete answers.
+Moreover, companies that have bought in Natural Language Processing in healthcare employ these ambulatory systems as siloed, concrete answers.
 This method requires data to be replicated across various techniques, unfortunately ending in irregular analytics and slow healthcare insights.